tudor1204/GoogleCloudPlatform/load-balancing/README.md

 This directory contains:

-- `basic-ingress.yaml` defines an Ingress resource
+- `basic-ingress.yaml` defines an Ingress resource.
-- `basic-ingress-static.yaml` defines an Ingress resource that uses a reserved IP address
+- `basic-ingress-static.yaml` defines an Ingress resource that uses a reserved IP address.
-- `fanout-ingress.yaml` defines an Ingress resource that routes requests to different Services by path
+- `fanout-ingress.yaml` defines an Ingress resource that routes requests to different Services by path.